 Parachute is my first baby and always will be.
 When I launched Parachute, I committed to making work my number one priority.
 And while in many ways that remains true, my relationship with my daughter is also of the utmost importance.
 Being a mother has made me more efficient with my time and more physically present - whether that is at work or at home.
 I work better and smarter throughout the day so that I can get home and spend quality time with my little girl.
 I grew up with a mom who worked (and still works) and I am certain my own work ethic was impacted by seeing her hustle, passion and prioritizing her career.

-Being non-toxic is a priority for both Parachute and OSEA.
+Thoughtfully sourcing materials and ingredients is an important priority for both Parachute and OSEA.
 Why is it an important consideration for you and how do you hope to inspire other businesses?

 Your bedding comes into direct contact with your body every night, so it’s critical that it is safe for your skin.
 Parachute products are Oeko-tex certified meaning they are free of harmful chemicals and toxins throughout the entire manufacturing process.
 I see our customer, and just broadly a trend amongst consumers in general, take a real interest in investing in quality products that are made well from premium ingredients.
 Having a great product is the best way to create a meaningful relationship with your customer and to drive ongoing loyalty.